memfault/interrupt/_drafts/profiling-firmware-on-cortex-m.md

 As you can see, we now see the breakdown of time spent within `lcd_show_frame`, and as expected `spi_xfer` takes the lion's share.

 > Note: this approach is not perfect.
-Since IRQs are running, the function would
+Since IRQs are running, the function we
 > are trying to profile could get interrupted which means we will collect some
 > samples from other parts of our code as well.
 In a single threaded program
 > this is not a huge deal but can be more problematic when multiple threads are